Improving Feature-based Visual Localization by Geometry-Aided Matching: Experiments

 \subsubsection{Large-scale Localization}

-We compare our method with state-of-the-art methods on the Aachen Day-Night dataset and the RobotCar Seasons dataset.
-The RobotCar dataset \cite{maddern20171} consists of several video sequences collected in different seasons, including 26,121 reference images and 11,934 query images.
-The reference images from one season are used to construct the SfM model.
-Compared to Aachen Day-Night, the query images are even more challenging because both seasonal changes and illumination changes are included.
+Our method is compared with state-of-the-art methods on two datasets: the Aachen Day-Night dataset and the RobotCar Seasons dataset.
+The RobotCar dataset \cite{maddern20171} comprises various video sequences captured in different seasons, including 26,121 reference images and 11,934 query images.
+The reference images from a single season are employed to construct the SfM model.
+Unlike Aachen Day-Night, the query images in this dataset are even more challenging due to the inclusion of both seasonal and illumination changes.

 We compare our method with Active Search (AS) \cite{sattler2012improving}, City Scale Localization (CSL) \cite{svarm2016city}, HLoc \cite{sarlin2019coarse} and HLoc+SuperGlue (HLoc+SG) \cite{sarlin2019coarse, sarlin2020superglue}.
 These methods are based on feature matching (FM).
 In addition, we compare against end-to-end learning-based methods (E2E), ESAC \cite{brachmann2019expert} and PixLoc\cite{sarlin2021back}.
 We use the results retrieved by NetVLAD, which is the same as HLoc \cite{sarlin2019coarse}.
 The evaluation metric follows the benchmark\cite{sattler2018benchmarking}.